mondo-mob/spring-gae-gcs/README.md

 This will create the following bean that you can inject:
 - `GcsJsonApiService`: It will provide methods to generate the upload and download URL.
 - `GcsJsonApiClient`: Lower level client for interacting with the JSON api.
 You will mostly use the Service above.
+- `CloudStorageService`: Service for dealing with files in GCS.

 Configuration
 -------------